viiewss/fetch/README.md

 npm run deploy
 ```
 This script builds the app and pushes the `dist` directory to the `gh-pages` branch.
 The site will be available at `https://<your-github-username>.github.io/fetch/`.

+### Browser note
+If you visit the app at [https://viiewss.github.io/fetch/](https://viiewss.github.io/fetch/), Chrome may block the authentication cookie.
+Enable third-party cookies in Chrome (or allow them for this site) so the login token can be stored.